kubeflow/kubeflow/components/centraldashboard/README.md

 Both server and client-side unit tests are written using [Jasmine](https://jasmine.github.io/api/3.3/global).
 Client-side tests are run with Karma using headless Chrome by default.

+AAW added cypress for testing client-side tests.
+The cypress tests can be executed locally by running `npm run ui-test` while the app is running.

 #### Code Coverage

 To run unit tests and collect coverage, run `npm run coverage`.
 This will output